 We found a lot of interesting details around the monastery complex.
 Our guide led us into a few rooms including the refectory, and we saw the hatch door that leads to the tunnel I mentioned earlier.

-I don’t have any beautiful photos of the monastery, sorry (you’ll have to check out Lost With Purpose for that).
-I could lie and say I don’t want to spoil it for you – but truth is, we just didn’t get a chance to find a good vantage point.
-This is my only criticism of the tour: we were a bit rushed at Tatev Monastery.
+My only criticism of the tour is that we were a bit rushed at Tatev Monastery.
 It would have been nice to have more free time to climb the hills around the monastery.

 When we arrived, it was blowing a gale and absolutely freezing.
 We braced ourselves for a quick walk around the site and a few photos of the breathtaking landscape.
 After Zorats Karer, we made one final rest stop at a tea house on the road back to Yerevan.

-At the time of our visit (April 2017), Hyur Service was offering a scheduled day trip to Tatev Monastery two days a week, both with a slightly different itinerary.
-(Note that departure is guaranteed and there’s no minimum number of passengers or supplement for single travellers.)
-We opted for the Tuesday trip, which departed the Hyur office in Yerevan at 9am and returned to the city around 10pm.
+We returned to the city around 10pm.
 Since it was late when we returned, the driver was happy to drop passengers off closer to their hotels.
 I strongly suggest you bring a jacket with you because it’s likely to get cold in the evening.

 Hyur Service offers other day and overnight trips around Armenia and into Georgia – including a three-day excursion to Nagorno-Karabakh.
 They can also help with things like car hire and long-term apartment rental.
 Tickets for day trips should be purchased at least a few days in advance from the office in Yerevan, or through tour agencies around the city (look out for Hyur’s blue, red and yellow banners).